lbormann/autodarts-caller-generator/README.md

 ## SETUP

-autodarts-caller-generator uses service providers like google and amazon (aws) to generate sound-file-packages.
-In order to use these providers you need to setup credentials.
+autodarts-caller-generator uses service providers like google and amazon (aws) to generate voice-packs.
+In order to properly connect to providers you need to setup credentials.